morrisonlevi/Ardent/README.md

 ## How can I help?

 The best way to help is to use the library and [submit issues](https://github.com/morrisonlevi/Ardent/issues) when you find them.
-As of right now, every line in the library has been executed in a unit test\*.
-The quality of some of these tests is poor and there are still bugs lurking around.
+Over 99% of the library has been executed in a unit test but the quality of some of these tests is poor; improved tests are definitely welcome.

-\*  *Except the Trie and SplayTree classes which are experimental structures.*

 ##### Can you add X structure?